Michael Collins, Apollo 11 astronaut, dies at 90

 “This venture has been structured for three men, and I consider my third to be as necessary as either of the other two,” he wrote in “Carrying the Fire.”

-He might have had another chance at a moonwalk — according to NASA’s rotation system for crew selection, he was slated to be named commander of Apollo 17, which would take flight three years later and was the last mission to put men on the moon.
+He might have had another chance at a moonwalk.
+According to NASA’s rotation system for crew selection, he was slated to be named commander of Apollo 17, which would take flight three years later and was the last mission to put men on the moon.

 But in 1970, chafing from the constant attention and reluctant to undergo three more years of the exhausting physical training required for astronauts, Mr. Collins opted to retire from NASA.
 “My mind-set was: ‘It’s over.
 We did it,’ ” he said in a 2015 talk at MIT.